Providence Sacred Heart Medical Center and Children's Hospital: Campus

-Located in Spokane's Cliff/Cannon neighborhood in what is referred to locally as the "Medical District," Sacred Hearts growing campus and its immediate surroundings include ancillary services such as assisted living residences, a hotel, a Center for Faith and Healing garden, as well as a park called Cowley Park.
+Located in Spokane's Cliff/Cannon neighborhood in what is referred to locally as the "Medical District," Sacred Hearts growing campus and its immediate surroundings include ancillary services such as assisted living residences, hotels, a Center for Faith and Healing garden, as well as a public park called Cowley Park.
 Cowley Park is on the National Register of Historic Places and is the former site of the Reverend Henry T. Cowley home when he arrived in 1874 and the areas first public school.
 Three trees he planted, a maple, ash, and a sycamore still stand.